hackclub/hackclub/workshops/Simple Js Clock/README.md

 3. Start adding your styles inside the curly brackets!

 We start by giving our website a soothing green color.
 Go ahead and try changing it to the color of your own choice!
 Then we removed the default margin and padding from all the elements in our website.
 We changed the default display `(display: block)` to `(display: flex)`.
 A very good reason for this is because `flex` enables you to align your items perfectly to the center!
 And that's what we have done in the next two lines.
 The `align-items` property aligns all your children elements to center, but horizontally.
 The `justify-content` property aligns all your children elements to center, but vertically.
 Next we have the `min-height` property which sets a minimum height of 100vh (Viewport Height) to your `<body>`.
+The `min-height` property works together with the `align-items` property and helps the children to align properly at the center.

 Next, we'll need to add some styles to our clock!
 Following the 3 main steps given above, let's accomplish this task!